 - The available generic applications are not suitable for the intended purpose.

-- You want to keep eleven control over the innovation and the user experience.
+- You want to keep all control over the innovation and the user experience.

 - Making a custom application is an investment in a distinctive market proposition.